netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 are small when observed at typical client resynchronization intervals.

-Rereading the entire data store and analyzing the response for changes is an inefficient mechanism for synchronization.
-This document specifies an extension to NETCONF that allows clients and servers to keep synchronized with a much smaller data exchange and without any need for servers to store information about the clients.
+Rereading the entire data store and analyzing the response for changes is inefficient for synchronization.
+This document specifies an NETCONF extension that allows clients and servers to keep synchronized with a much smaller data exchange and without any need for servers to store information about the clients.